Safety

+Updated July 2026.
+Part of the warm-up guide hub.
 The reason most reply automation gets accounts flagged is not the volume — it is the pattern.
 Identical delays, no work-time window, the same reply to dozens of unrelated posts, replying to fresh accounts more than established ones.
-This piece walks through the configuration knobs that decide whether reply automation looks like an attentive human or a bot.
+This piece walks through the knobs in Reply (Search) and related modules so automation looks like an attentive human — the defaults we ship in HelperX.

 What actually gets accounts flagged